Add your header text here

 • To achieve a more efficient relationship between the port and the airport.

-What time should I arrive at the airport before taking a flight?
+What time should I arrive at the airport

 If the flight is domestic, many airlines consider that the time it takes to get to the airport to avoid any setbacks is between 45 and 90 minutes.
 However, if the flight is international, it is advisable to arrive at the airport more time in advance, between 2 and 3 hours before the flight departure time, since different controls must be passed than on domestic flights, like the passport, for example.